Teacher Training FAQ’s

 Why your program?
 What makes you different?

-Yoga North International SomaYoga Institute (ISYI) has been an accredited yoga school through Yoga Alliance for 13+ years, and was one of the first yoga therapy schools to be accredited by the International Association of Yoga Therapists (IAYT).
+Yoga North International SomaYoga Institute (ISYI) has been an accredited yoga school through Yoga Alliance since 2004, and was one of the first yoga therapy schools to be accredited by the International Association of Yoga Therapists (IAYT).
 Yoga North ISYI is also registered as a private career school in the state of Minnesota with the Office of Higher Education.

 At Yoga North ISYI, the therapeutic aspects of yoga are the foundation of what we teach.
 Yoga is taught with a therapeutic focus from the very beginning in our 200 hour teacher training program.
 This facilitates leveling your professional development, should you want to continue on to be certified at the advanced (500 hours) level or as certified yoga therapist (C-IAYT).